Esri/sencha-touch-map-checkin-js/README.md

 ### Configure the application

 1. Set this repo up as a URL on your webserver (e.g. http://localhost/pizzafinder)
-2. Unzip the [Sencha Touch download](http://www.sencha.com/products/touch/download/) to the same parent, and name it sencha (e.g. http://localhost/sencha).
+2. Unzip the [Sencha Touch download](http://www.sencha.com/products/touch/download/) to the repo's parent, and name it sencha (e.g. http://localhost/sencha).
 A symlink will do.

 Browse to the web page (e.g.http://localhost/pizzafinder).
 Best viewed in Safari on an iPhone.

-Note, for full functionality, see "Proxy Page" below.
+Note: this application makes use of a proxy page for full functionality (see below).

 ### Proxy page
 This sample includes a PHP proxy page.
 Your Web Server must be enabled for PHP.